Ask a boxer, thai boxer or mixed

 With lots of karateka (someone who practices karate), this ability to ‘switch on’ and ‘switch off’ is not present.

-If karateka practiced their karate as if their life depended on it, their self defense skills would improve dramatically.
+If karateka sometimes practiced their karate as if their life depended on it, their self defense skills would improve dramatically.
+I am not saying practice like this all the time, as I believe your karate practice should be enjoyable, but sometimes you must unleash the beast 🙂

 I recently watched a film with the actor Tom Cruise, in the film he played a professional hit man called Vincent (pic).